Lorenzo Reyes

-Lorenzo Enrique Reyes Vicencio (born 13 June 1991) is a Chilean professional footballer who plays as a central midfielder for the Chile national team.
+Lorenzo Enrique Reyes Vicencio (born 13 June 1991) is a Chilean professional footballer who plays as a defensive midfielder for Chilean Primera División club Ñublense.
+He's a former Chilean international.

 Club career

 Huachipato

-Born in Santiago, Reyes began his career with lowly Atlético Valdés, and later moved to Huachipato at the age of 16.
+Born in Santiago, Reyes began his youth career at amateur side Atlético Valdés, later moving on to Huachipato's youth setup at the age of 16.
 He made his debut on 1 March 2009, coming on as a late substitute in a 2–0 home win over Universidad Católica.
-His first goal came on 17 April, in a 3–1 home win over Iquique.
+His first goal came on 17 April 2009, in a 3–1 home win over Iquique.
+It would be his only goal for the club.

-Reyes retained a place in the centre of midfield for the following seasons, also being named in the best XI of the championship in the 2012 and 2013 seasons.
-He was also named captain of Huachipato in 2012.
+Reyes was named captain of Huachipato in 2012, succeeding Cristián Muñoz.
+He retained his place at the centre of midfield for the following seasons, being named in the best XI of the Chilean league championship in 2012, after winning the first title of his career at the 2012 Clausura with Huachipato.
+Reyes would remain with Huachipato for the first half of the 2013 season, playing 4 matches in the 2013 Copa Libertadores, in an eventual group stage exit, and a 15th place finish in the 2013 Apertura, playing his last match for Huachipato in a 0-2 home defeat to Palestino.
+Reyes would once again be selected for the league's best XI for the 2013 season, named as one of the best midfielders in the league.

 Betis

 On 13 June 2013, Reyes signed a four-year deal with La Liga side Real Betis.
 He made his debut for the Verdiblancos on 15 September, as a second-half substitute in a 3–1 home win over Valencia.

 On 31 August 2015, Reyes was loaned to Almería in Segunda División, in a season-long deal.
 After his loan expired, he was deemed surplus to requirements by his parent club and rescinded his contract on 5 July 2016.